-If you receive a Windows Update error 0x80070490 while updating your Windows operating system, here are few steps you could try to help resolve the issue.
-This error can occur if your system component store or Component-Based Servicing (CBS) manifest has been corrupted.
+If you receive a Windows Update error 0x80070490 while updating your Windows operating system, here are a few steps you could try to help resolve the issue.
+This error can occur if your System component store or Component-Based Servicing (CBS) manifest has been corrupted.

-1] In Windows 10, Windows 8.1 and Windows 8, you should run the System File Checker and the DISM Tool to repair system image and restore system health, and see if that helps.
+In Windows 11, Windows 10, Windows 8.1 and Windows 8, you should run the DISM Tool to repair system image and restore system health, and see if that helps.
 Our Ultimate Windows Tweaker can help you run them with a click.
 The command to be used in an elevated command prompt is: